anderssandstrom/e3-ecmc_plugin_socketcan/kvaser/readme.md

 Goto kvaser dir and untar the file: socketcan_kvaser_drivers_1.6.113_patch_asm_3.10.tar.gz

 The "socketcan_kvaser_drivers_1.6.113_patch_asm_3.10.tar.gz" contains a patched version of the kvaser socketcan driver version 1.6.113.
 Functionality not availbale in kernel 3.10 have been removed.
+For the driver for the Leaf Light v2 this includes:

+1. Removing CAN FD support

-For the driver for the Leaf Light v2 this includes basically removing CAN FD support and also a function called "can_change_state()" which is not avilabe in the 3.10 kernel.
+2. Adding sources provided by kvaser support for the "can_change_state()" function since it is not avilabe in the 3.10 kernel.
-Kvaser support provided the sources for "can_change_state()" so that have been added to kvaser_usb_leaf.c source and are included in the "socketcan_kvaser_drivers_1.6.113_patch_asm_3.10.tar.gz" file.

 NOTE: This source will only work for Kvaser Leaf Light v2 usb.
 It will not work for Kvaser Hydra.
 ```